 When choosing yarn you need to consider the stitch pattern (or patterns) you want to use.
 When choosing a stitch pattern you need to consider the shape of the shawl you’re planning.
 These three always go together, and this is what I call the yarn, shape, pattern trinity.
-You cannot make an isolated decision on any of these, and I will talk about this process in tomorrow’s article The Shawl Design Trinity: Yarn, Shape, Pattern (link will be updated as soon as the article goes live – you can find the schedule here).
+You cannot make an isolated decision on any of these, and that’s where the The Shawl Design Trinity kicks in helping us to choose the right combination of yarn, shape, and pattern.

 Stitch Patterns and Possible Shawl Shapes